Sagensagen/UiTHack23/Noob/noob1/writeup.md

 ## Writeup
-Connect to the server via SSH and navigate to Edtropolis/JAWBREAKER
+Connect to the server cat/vim/nano flag.txt

 ```UiTHack23{pull_the_lever_kronk}```